Historical Review of the United Church of Christ of California 1866 – 2025

 1999 – In July, Peter Becker resigned to return to Germany.

 2002 – On July 7, the congregation voted to proceed with planning for a major building expansion.
-In August, a building committee and finance committee were appointed.
+In August, a building committee and a finance committee were appointed.
 The Septagon company was secured as the builder for the project.

 On August 8, Rev. Collette R. Jones accepted the call to be Associate Pastor of the church.
 She was installed on November 17.